pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM32F401RE-Nucleo/Examples/UART/UART_Printf/readme.txt

 @par Example Description

-This example shows how to reroute the C library printf function to the UART.
-It outputs a message sent by the UART on the HyperTerminal.
+This example shows how to re-route the C library printf function to the UART.
+The UART outputs a message on the HyperTerminal.

 The STM32 Nucleo boards integrate the ST-LINK/V2.1 interfacing with the PC and offering the following capabilities: